 According to Chobani, Dov’s name was on a media lead-list of “influencers” that “might be worth alerting about the campaign.”

-That explanation may sound farfetched to non-marketers and non-business-owners, but marketers and business owners know that Chobani’s justification is 100% feasible.
+That explanation may sound farfetched to some, but marketers and business owners know that Chobani’s justification is 100% feasible.
 Companies out-source social media tasks all the time.

 Besides, lead/media/PR lists have been around since Barnum built his circus.